dotkernel/dot-maker/docs/book/v1/component/collection.md

 > Class "ExistingCollection" already exists at /path/to/project/src/ExistingModule/src/Collection/ExistingCollection.php

-If you input a valid name, `dot-maker` will create the Collection and output a success message:
+If you input a valid name (like, "NewCollection"), `dot-maker` will create the Collection and output a success message:

 > Created Collection: /path/to/project/src/ExistingModule/src/Collection/NewCollection.php

+## Create multiple Collections

 To allow the creation of multiple Collections, the process will loop until you leave the name blank.
+Each iteration creates a new Collection under the same module.